tricus/oazapfts/README.md

 1. `runtime` is modified to use [`k6`'s](https://k6.io) [http library](https://k6.io/docs/javascript-api/k6-http/) for http requests.
    - Use of `aync/Promise` removed
 1. `--ignoreHeader` option added to the CLI which allows filtering out of headers via `simple-string-match` or `/regexp with options/i`.
+1. Tests are not updated and are therefore presumably largely broken.

 #